mergen-sergio/DBest/tutorial/15 - using-boolean-expressions.md

 A **boolean expression** is a structure composed of smaller expressions that evaluate to either `true` or `false`.

 ### Combining Boolean Expressions
-Boolean expressions can be combined using logical operators such as:
+Boolean expressions can be combined using logical operators such as: **AND** and **OR**.
-- **AND**
-- **OR**

 ### Boolean Expressions in Filter Operators
 One common use of boolean expressions is within the **Filter Operator**, which returns only the rows that satisfy the boolean expression.
-- The boolean expression is defined by editing the properties of the filter operator.
+The boolean expression is defined by editing the properties of the filter operator.

 ---